 I found Leni Riefenstahl to be both fascinating and repugnant.
 But people say the same about me, so maybe I should cut her some slack.

-The Wonderful, Horrible Life of Leni Riefenstahl.
+At any rate, I highly recommend The Wonderful, Horrible Life of Leni Riefenstahl.
 It has no car chase scenes, nor any steroid-abusing musclemen using superior firepower to defeat their adversaries, but it's still worth watching anyway.